bitubabuyadav44600-lang/A00032853_GitHub_URL.txt/cmpn_202_operating_systems_coursework_git_hub_pages_template (1).md

 ```bash
 ssh-keygen -t ed25519
 ssh-copy-id user@server-ip

 ```
+SSH key-based authentication was configured to replace password-based logins.
+Password authentication and root login were disabled in the /etc/ssh/sshd_config file to reduce the risk of brute-force attacks and unauthorised access.
 Password authentication and root login were disabled in `/etc/ssh/sshd_config`.

 ### Firewall Configuration (UFW)